Asia (band): 2006–2013: "Original Asia" reunion

 In summer 2009, Asia toured the United States with Yes.
 Asia opened with a 55-minute show, while Yes closed with a 1-hour and 50-minute set.
 Asia's set included only "An Extraordinary Life" from Phoenix, the rest of the songs coming from the first two albums plus one cover each from The Buggles ("Video Killed the Radio Star" with Wetton on lead vocals and Downes on vocoder), King Crimson ("The Court of the Crimson King", which was recorded by the original incarnation of that band with Greg Lake on lead vocals) and Emerson, Lake & Palmer ("Fanfare for the Common Man").
 Yes songs were omitted from this tour's setlist, though Asia also covered "Roundabout" on earlier legs of the "Four Original Members" tour.
 Contrary to some early expectations, Downes did not perform with Yes, although their set list included two songs from the 1980 album Drama, which featured Downes on keys.
 A series of shows late in the tour featured a special appearance by Ian McDonald (flute and vocals on "The Court Of The Crimson King", which he co-wrote, and backing vocals on "Heat Of The Moment").

 In late 2009, the band began working on their follow-up CD to Phoenix.
 According to Wetton's website in late November 2009: "Good news is that the new album is starting to leap, rather than creep (or sleep) in terms of progress.
 This week I have two completed lead vocals, with complete harmony/chorus voxes on three.
 It's just me, Geoff [Downes], Steve R[ispin], and Mike Paxman in the studio--- Carl [Palmer] is pretty much all done, Steve H[owe] is half done, and returns to the fold after Yes tour.
 It sounds absolutely wonderful".
 The follow-up, titled Omega, was released in the UK on 26 April 2010.

-The band finished a new studio album timed to coincide with the band's thirtieth anniversary, titled XXX, and released in the U.K. on 2 July 2012 and worldwide around the same time.
+The band finished a new studio album timed to coincide with the band's thirtieth anniversary, titled XXX, and released in the UK on 2 July 2012 and worldwide around the same time.
 In September 2012 they played four shows in Japan and a North American tour started on 11 October 2012.
 The UK tour, however, had to be cancelled after a number of shows due to Palmer contracting a serious case of E. coli.